fabien-marty/slog-helpers/README.md

 }

 func funcToShowcaseTheStackTrace(logger *slog.Logger) {
-	logger.Warn("this is a warning but with a stack trace", slog.Bool("add-stacktrace", true)) }
+	logger.Warn("this is a warning but with a stack trace", slog.Bool("add-stacktrace", true), // force stacktrace add/dump for this message )
+}

 ```